2023 Best Visual & Performing Arts Schools in Michigan

 After completing their degree, visual and performing arts graduates from U-M carry an average student debtload of $18,520.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $354.

-The excellent programs at College for Creative Studies helped the school earn the #3 place on this year’s ranking of the best visual and performing arts schools in Michigan.
+A rank of #3 on this year’s list means College for Creative Studies is a great place for visual and performing arts students.
 Located in the city of Detroit, CCS is a private not-for-profit school with a small student population.

 After completing their degree, visual and performing arts graduates from CCS carry an average student debtload of $27,545.
 This translates to an average monthly loan payment of $594, based on a 10-year repayment plan.